-What you must pay when vou get these services

-Hospice Care (Continued)

-For services that are covered by eternalHealth Forever HMO but are not covered by Medicare Part A or B: eternalHealth Forever HMO will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services For services that are covered by eternalHealth Forever HMO but are not covered by Medicare Part A or B: eternalHealth Forever HMO will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.

-For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 Cost-sharing may apply for other services you receive during the visit.

-Physical, occupational, and speech language therapy

-Inpatient substance abuse services

-What you must pay when Services that are covered for you you get these services Inpatient Hospital Care Authorization is required for elective inpatient Includes inpatient acute, inpatient rehabilitation, long-term admissions. care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Home Support Services In-Home Support Assistance for services through Papa's Pals offers: Household chores: light cleaning, organization, laundry Technical Guidance: assist with learning telehealth services to connect with physician, help install devices Exercise and Activity: walking or biking Assistance from a distance: virtual services.
+60 hour limit.
+There is no coinsurance, copayment, or deductible for the In-home Support Services benefit.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before You pay \$325 copayment you are discharged is your last inpatient day. per day for days 1-5.
-There is no limit to the number of medically necessary You pay \$0 copayment after hospital days covered by the plan. day 5.
-Covered services include but are not limited to: If you get authorized inpatient Semi-private room (or a private room if medically care at an out of network necessary) hospital after your emergency Meals including special diets condition is stabilized, your Regular nursing services cost is the cost-sharing you Costs of special care units (such as intensive care or would pay at a network coronary care units) hospital.
-Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs
+The day before you are discharged is your last inpatient day.
+There is no limit to the number of medically necessary hospital days covered by the plan.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Authorization is required for elective inpatient admissions.
+You pay \$350 copayment per day for days 1-5.
+You pay \$0 copayment for days 6-90.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.